 Random forest models are abbreviated by $\RF$, and a model that is trained with $\Flowset[:n]$ is denoted as $\RF_n$. $\rflabel{\RF(\Flow)}$ denotes the label that $\RF$ predicts for $\Flow$, $\certainty{\RF(\Flow)}$ the certainty of the prediction, and $\score{\RF}$ the F$_1$ macro-score of the model.

-In training and inference, we use two thresholds: $\thrS$ to denote the minimum F$_1$ score that is required to accept a model, and $\thrC$) to denote the minimum certainty that is required to accept a label.
+In training and inference, we use two thresholds: $\thrS$ to denote the minimum F$_1$ score that is required to accept a model, and $\thrC$ to denote the minimum certainty required to accept a label.